rocky/python-xdis/README.rst

 If the Python version you are running xdis is between Python 3.6 through 3.11, use a tarball called xdis_36-*x.y.z*.tar.gz.

-If the Python version you are running xdis is 3.11 or later, use a called xdis-*x.y.z*.tar.gz.
+If the Python version you are running xdis is 3.11 or later, use a file called xdis-*x.y.z*.tar.gz.

 You can also try eggs or wheels that have the same version designation, e.g., xdis-*x.y.z*-py39-none-any.whl for a Python 3.9 installation. *However, note that *the version without the designation means Python 3.11 or greater*.

 You can also try eggs or wheels that have the same version designation, e.g., xdis-*x.y.z*-py39-none-any.whl for a Python 3.9 installation. *However, note that *the version without the designation means Python 3.11 or greater*.

-Similarly a tarball with without `_`*xx* works only from Python 3.11 or greater.
+Similarly, a tarball with or without `_`*xx* works only from Python 3.11 or greater.

 Rationale for using Git Branches
 ++++++++++++++++++++++++++++++++